Chairman's Welcome Message

 been made, although with more resources the charity could expedite this for the benefit of all patients.

-A clinical trial which will raise the profile of ME and achieve scientific objectives
+A clinical trial which will raise the profile of ME and achieve scientific objectives.
+In July 2020 the charity has signed the contract for a clinical trial at the Quadram Institute.

 A new and visionary scheme to address the issue of expertise amongst GPs.
 This scheme aims to educate GPs and create champions in clinical care for people with ME – that will continue as a regular feature of the Centre of Excellence.

-PhD students introduced to research (a strategy of 3 per year for 5 years) as part of the five year plan to implement the Centre
+PhD students introduced to research (a strategy of 3 per year for 5 years) as part of a five year plan to implement the Centre.
+So far the charity

 A scheme for medical students to be involved in research into ME -